k8s-at-home/library-charts/charts/stable/common/README.md

 - It is now possible to flag an ingress / service / port as primary.
 This will then be used by default in the chart notes, probes, etc.
 - Individual ports can now be enabled / disabled.
+- Allow setting Pod labels using the `podLabels` field.
+- Allow setting `volumeName` for PVC's.
 - Annotated the values.yaml to better describe what fields do.
 This is also reflected in the [README.md](README.md) file.

 #### Changed